 PRICE

 5.1 Contract Price.
-Buyer agrees to pay Seller the Contract Price in consideration for the Power purchased and received pursuant to the terms of the Transaction Confirmation.
-Subject to Article 11 hereunder, the Contract Price will be the total consideration paid by Buyer to Seller hereunder.
+Subject to Section 7.9, Buyer agrees to pay Seller the Contract Price in consideration for the Power purchased and received pursuant to the terms of the Transaction Confirmation.
+Subject to Article 10 hereunder, the Contract Price will be the total consideration paid by Buyer to Seller hereunder.

 ARTICLE 6